devlabs91/selenium-automatic-testing/README.md

 Now, your VM should be ready and auto start Selenium.
 Note the IP of the Server, once it start up, and you can proceede to test.

+Configure a mysql database called : selenium make sure to use collation: utf8mb4_unicode_ci

+and a user with name : selenium and password : selenium

+it should be conectable using the string in the .env file.

+DATABASE_URL=mysql://selenium:selenium@127.0.0.1:3306/selenium

+Initialize the database by :

+./bin/console doctrine:schema:update --force

 Create a start.yaml file with minimum configuration :

 start: